 3. How do you think you might grow as a person and an artist as part of this creative publishing community?In your response, please demonstrate familiarity with at least one Collective publication in the genre in which you are submitting.

-4. What existing publishing skills would you like to use, and what skills would you like to develop, during your time in the Editorial Group?
+4. What existing publishing skills would you like to use, and what skills would you like to develop, during your time collaborating with the Wising Up Press Writers Collective?

 MAIL MANUSCRIPTS TO: Wising Up Press Writers Collective Wising Up Press P.O.
 Box 2122 Decatur, GA 30031-2122